Template API reference

 section |

-"References & mentions" container on a post page (only when with_backlinks is enabled and the post has inbound links). |
+"References & Mentions" container on a post page (only when with_backlinks is enabled and the post has inbound links). |

 .backlinks-heading |